bluesillybeard/zig-interface/readme.md

 ## Ok so, how can we get closer to that?

-On potential way would be to simply generate the vtable in comptime, however due to the circular dependency between the vtable and the interface, the compiler will make that very dificult without heavy use of anyopaque and casting.
+On potential way would be to simply generate the vtable in comptime, however due to the circular dependency between the vtable and the interface, the compiler will make that very difficult without heavy use of anyopaque and casting.

 https://github.com/alexnask/interface.zig presents an option, however it tries to do a lot with a single API, which is not ideal.
 It also hasn't been updated in quite a while, which leaves me to think it was abandoned.
 It also still requires some boilerplate.